Is Self-Checkout at Grocery Stores Worth It? (Yes, Here’s Why)

 Consumer Reports’ survey also revealed other interesting findings.
 Participants’ top three complaints about self-checkout were the insufficient number of lanes, other customers taking too long, and lack of a store associate to resolve a problem.

 These complaints can make or break the overall self-checkout experience.
-So, we put together eleven tips to help you and others save time using the self-checkout at grocery stores!
+So, I put together eleven ways to help you (and others) save time using self-checkout lanes!